illinois-cs241/illinois-cs241.github.io/_posts/2016-11-02-finding_filesystems.md

 {% endhighlight %}

-Datablocks are currently defined to be 16 kilobytes.
+Data blocks are currently defined to be 16 kilobytes.
 Nothing fancy here.

 {% highlight c %}